Skip to Main Content

 The approximately 285,000 auction catalogs, books, e-books, ephemera, periodicals, and online database subscriptions in the library reflect the museum’s collections, which focus on European, American, and Asian painting and sculpture; furniture and decorative arts; arms and armor; costume and textiles; prints, drawings, and photographs; and modern and contemporary art.

 Digital images may be taken with a camera, cell phone, or tablet (without flash).
-Additionally an overheard book scanner is available free of charge.
-Researchers may bring their own portable USB or send scans via email.
+Additionally, an overhead book scanner is available free of charge.
+Researchers may bring their own portable USB to save scans.